cyl3x/shopware-devenv/README.md

 # shopware-devenv
-A little wrapper around the Shopware devenv environment.
+A little wrapper around the Shopware devenv environment that gets out of your way.

 This will help you to daemonize devenv and allow you to run certain commands from anywhere in the project.